EVORA-project/evora-ontology/models/docs/toxicologicalInformation.md

 # Slot: toxicological information (toxicologicalInformation)

-_Details on the potential health effects of the product, including routes of exposure (inhalation, ingestion, skin, eye contact), acute and chronic toxicity and symptoms of exposure_
+_Details on the potential health effects of the product, including routes of exposure (inhalation, ingestion, skin, eye contact), acute and chronic toxicity and symptoms of exposure._